Trump ally Scaramucci accepts CNN apology but frustrated by Washington's 'Scandal Inc.' culture

 “It was definitely frustrating,” Anthony Scaramucci, a Wall Street investor recently appointed by Trump to the U.S. Export-Import Bank, told Fox News’ “MediaBuzz.”

-On Thursday, June 22, CNN published a story on its website saying that congressional investigators were looking into a meeting between Scaramucci and Kirill Dmitriev, the head of a Russian investment fund, that took place days before Trump's inauguration.
+CNN published a story June 22 on its website that purported congressional investigators were looking into a meeting between Scaramucci and Kirill Dmitriev, the head of a Russian investment fund, that took place days before Trump's inauguration.

 Scaramucci said he warned CNN beforehand that its story was incorrect.
 He claimed he unexpectedly ran into Dmitriev, whom he had met before, while having a business dinner in Switzerland.
 He said they spoke for several minutes but that the conversation did not include talk of the United States lifting economic sanctions again Russia.